jadecobra/python_tdd_exercises/source/review.rst

 * :ref:`what is a Test Driven Development Environment?`
 * :ref:`how can I make a Python Test Driven Development Environment manually?<how to make a Python Test Driven Development environment manually>`
-* :ref:`how can I make a Python Test Driven Development Environment automatically?<how to make a Python Test Driven Development environment automatically>`
 * :ref:`how can I change directories?<how to change directory>`
 * :ref:`how can I make a directory?<how to make a directory>`
 * :ref:`how can I see directory structure?<how to look at directory structure>`